svadr/gofbposter-service/README.md

 # gofbposter-service

-Go REST service using Gin & supabase for inserting posts through web scrapping with goquery.
+Go REST service using Gin & supabase for inserting fake posts using gofakeit and faker.

 ## Installation